 The following are the special terms and conditions (STCs) for Oregon Health Plan (OHP) Medicaid and State Children's Health Insurance Program Section 1115 (a) Medicaid demonstration extension (hereinafter referred to as "demonstration").
-The parties to these STCs are the Oregon Health Authority (formerly Oregon Department of Human Services) (state) and the Centers for Medicare & Medicaid Services ("CMS").
+The parties to these STCs are the Oregon Health Authority (state) and the Centers for Medicare & Medicaid Services ("CMS").
 The STCs set forth in detail in nature, character, and extent of federal involvement in the demonstration and the state's obligations to CMS during the life of the demonstration.
-These amended STCs are effective January 1, 2014, unless otherwise specified.
 All previously approved STCs, waivers, and expenditure authorities are superseded by the STCs set forth below.
-The amended STCs are effective January 1, 2014, through June 30, 2017, unless otherwise specified.
+The STCs are effective through June 30, 2022, unless otherwise specified.